 In fairness, though, they might have actually said "stocking".
 I shouldn't jump to conclusions.

-Before the officer left, he gave me his name and said I was welcome to call the station and talk to him.
-I wanted to take him up on his offer and explain why I wasn't the terrible person he thought I was, but what good would that have done?
+Before the officer left, he said I was welcome to call the station and ask to talk to Officer Nelson.
+For a moment I wanted to take him up on his offer and explain why I wasn't the terrible person he thought I was, but what good would that have done?
 It wouldn't have altered the legal situation at all.
+And I can't believe he was stupid enough to think I was stupid enough to think he was my friend after the way he treated me.
+But it's kind of funny that he literally had another cop with him and still decided to attempt the Bad Cop Good Cop routine by himself.
+The Logan City Police Department, ladies and gentlemen.

-The process mostly consisted of me changing into one of those risque hospital gowns that I guess is supposed to make people less suicidal, and talking to the social worker.
-I was able to give her a very condensed version of my side of the story but soon figured out that she wasn't really aiming to address what had happened or not happened, just to stop me from killing myself.
-She asked, "Any physical or sexual abuse growing up?"
+The hospital process mostly consisted of me changing into one of those skimpy hospital gowns that I guess is supposed to make people less suicidal, and talking to the social worker.
+I managed to give her a very condensed version of my side of the story but soon figured out that she didn't actually give a shit what had happened or not happened; she was just aiming to stop me from killing myself and of course that information couldn't have been relevant to her goal.
+She brushed it aside and asked, "Any physical or sexual abuse growing up?"

 Not intentionally, but given what we know about the long-term effects of spanking and slapping children, to say nothing of children who don't know why the hell they're being punished half the time, yes.
 I said something less articulate to that effect.